Fibroids at a glance

 - For some women, fibroids do not require treatment.
 For other women, treatment may include methods of controlling symptoms or, for more severe fibroids, surgery to remove the growth.

-Although the cause of uterine fibroid growth is unknown, it may be linked to the hormone estrogen.
+Although the cause of this fibroid growth in the uterus is unknown, it may be linked to genetics and the hormone estrogen.
 While a woman continues to have a menstrual cycle, the fibroid will probably continue to grow slowly.
 The size of fibroids varies greatly, from microscopic growths to large growths weighing several pounds.

 Symptoms of uterine fibroids